 Biomass provides another important source of emissions reductions.
 In order to meet our net-zero commitment, a large-scale biomass facility will need to be pursued.
 Upgrading Abbott Power Plant to be able to co-fire with biomass, possibly with a circulating fluidized bed boiler, must be given serious consideration.
 The fuel stock could come from a variety of sources including agricultural waste or an energy crop, such as miscanthus giganteus.
 The campus should also explore waste-to-energy plants for electricity and steam generation.

 Since our current purchased electricity mix has negligible amounts of renewable energy, the University should seek out power contracts that include substantial contributions from renewable energy sources, but at a lower priority than installation of on-campus renewables.
 Student environmental fees could contribute to such an endeavor, but would need to be raised three-fold to provide a 1¢ subsidy per kWh purchased, at current usage levels.
 There are several wind farms in the area under development that present opportunities to purchase green power directly from these projects.
 The creation of public/private partnerships to develop renewable energy resources directly on University property is also a way to facilitate a more aggressive switch off of fossil energy systems.
 These entities can raise substantial amounts of capital while taking advantage of federal and state incentives that may not be available to tax-exempt entities.
-Another point to keep in mind is that increasing renewables generation targets take place amidst a backdrop of declining energy consumption, making the targets significantly easier to meet than at first glance.

 Additional Generation Opportunities

 Other generation and distribution efforts for our district power systems should also be investigated.
 During significant periods in the year, campus operations require both heating and cooling, new building projects are considering incorporating building level heat recovery chillers that would provide heat and generate chilled water as a by-product.
 Excess chilled water could be returned to the district system.
 While this is beneficial, the hundreds of existing buildings on campus will not reap the benefits from such a system.
 Incorporating heat recovery in some manner at the central level can provide a similar benefit.
 One such option would be a regeneration system in place of the existing cogeneration system.
-Stanford University recently conducted a study that showed very significant cost, GHG and water savings if they converted to a regeneration system.
 This would require conversion from a steam distribution system to a hot water system.

 Advantages of hot water heat distribution include significantly reduced system energy losses as compared to steam distribution.
 Hot water systems also provide the potential for capturing waste heat more effectively.
 A current estimate of the annual overlap between heat generated by fossil fuels and distributed to buildings and heat collected by the chilled water system and rejected through cooling towers is 36% on campus (see Table 1.).
 Hot water systems enable this thermal overlap to be used much more effectively.
 A hot-water distribution system would also allow for the implementation of a geothermal loop system for heating and cooling on our campus – which is most effective as a district system rather than on a single building basis.